The Hugh Downs School undergraduate and graduate student organizations offer a fantastic way to...

 All students are required to meet general university admission requirements.

-Students who are transferring into ASU must have a minimum transfer GPA of 2.50 in order to be admitted to the Hugh Downs School of Human Communication.
+Students who are transferring into ASU or who have attended ASU in the past and are returning to the University must have a minimum transfer GPA of 2.50 in order to be admitted to the Hugh Downs School of Human Communication.

 Student Academic Policy

 The College of Liberal Arts and Sciences and the Hugh Downs School of Human Communication strongly believe in academic integrity; thus cheating and plagiarism are not tolerated.
-If a student is charged with academic dishonesty and found to be in violation, disciplinary action will be taken and a student's name will be kept of file.
-In the Student Academic Integrity Policy, ASU defines plagiarism (as) using another's words, ideas, materials, or work without properly acknowledging and documenting the source.
 Students are responsible for knowing the rules governing the use of another's work or materials and for acknowledging and documenting the source appropriately.
-Disciplinary action may result in the student being suspended or expelled from the college, given an XE on his or her transcript, and/or referred to Student Judicial Affairs.
 Student Academic Integrity Policy, Student Judicial Affairs

-Students are required to apply or file for graduation their final semester (spring-before February 15, summer-before June 15, fall-before October 1).
+Students are required to apply or file for graduation their final semester.
 Graduating students may participate in the university convocation and commencement ceremonies that occur in spring and fall semesters only.
-Summer graduate may walk in spring ceremonies or participate in fall ceremonies.
-Information on applying for graduation and ceremonies.
+Summer graduates may participate in spring or fall ceremonies.
+Information on applying for graduation, deadline, and ceremonies.

 follow us on Facebook